harsh7736/saucedemo-selenium-java-automation/README.md

 ---

 ## 🛠️ Tools & Frameworks Used
+- **Java** – Core programming language for writing the automation scripts
 - **Selenium WebDriver** – For web UI automation
 - **TestNG** – For test orchestration and annotations (DataProvider, parallel execution, listeners)
 - **Maven** – Build and dependency management